nnn

 35 Bridal Shower Recipes That Look Fancy, Taste Comforting, and Won’t Ruin Your Morning

-I enjoy the “I care about you but also my sanity” option.
-It is a parfait bar which allows all of my guests to customize their parfaits including the friend who “doesn’t do sugar” as well as my cousin who definitely does.
-Offer two types of granola: nutty and simple.
-Plus use Greek yogurt so that it feels a little more indulgent.
-I love watching people build their perfect bowl as if it is a little edible personality test.
+I appreciate the “I care about you but also my sanity” option.
+It is a parfait bar, meaning all of my guests get to customize their parfaits, even the friend who “doesn’t do sugar” and my cousin who definitely does.
+I will offer two types of granola: nutty and simple.
+Plus, I will use Greek yogurt so it feels a little more indulgent.
+I love watching people as they build their perfect bowls like it is a little edible personality test.

 7) Croissant Breakfast Sandwiches